pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 MailNickname|xsd:string|The Mail Nickname of the user, required attribute.
 PasswordPolicies|xsd:string|The Password Policies for the user, optional attribute.
 UserPrincipalName|ReplaceableString|The UPN for the user, required attribute.
+ProfilePhoto|xsd:string|The URL of the Photo for the user, optional attribute.